Inclusionary zoning: Use in the United Kingdom

-The trend of going mandatory over voluntary
+There is a long established inclusionary planning system (Section 106 agreements) in the UK.

+Types of inclusionary zoning

+Mandatory inclusionary zoning

-While inclusionary zoning can be either mandatory or voluntary, some studies have shown that mandatory approaches would be crucial to the success of inclusionary zoning programs in terms of providing a larger number of affordable housing.
+Some studies have shown mandatory approaches would be crucial to the success of inclusionary zoning programs in terms of providing a larger number of affordable housing.
 Below are some examples showing the greater effect of mandatory practice over voluntary practice: